 Technical details in connection with visits to this website may be logged for statistical purposes.
 The technical details logged are confined to the following items:

-∑ the top-level domain name used (for example .ie, .com, .org, .net)
+- The top-level domain name used (for example .ie, .com, .org, .net);

-∑ the previous website address from which the visitor reached us, including any search terms used;
+- The previous website address from which the visitor reached us, including any search terms used;

 - Clickstream data which shows the traffic of visitors around this web site (for example pages accessed and documents downloaded);

 - The type of web browser used by the website visitor.